How to Cure and Store Potatoes for Winter

 My man and I never will agree on which way is best!

 I like to use my hands.
-Pulling up the tops and removing clinging potatoes, I then dig around in the soil underneath, searching for the rest.
+Pulling up the tops and removing clinging potatoes, I dig around in the soil underneath, searching for the rest.
 But he prefers to use a shovel and digs down deep, lifting the entire plant and most of the potatoes with it.

 If you choose to use a tool, be careful.
 If you chop or pierce the skin on a potato, it won't keep long in storage and should be set aside.